Magicboys/Algorithms-Extracredit/README.md

 **Requirements**

-You will need to be able to run a java jar program which utilizes is built with OpenJDK 17.0.1, so it is important to make sure your system is compatible with this version of java.
+You will need to be able to run a java jar program which utilizes is built with JDK version 1.8, so it is important to make sure your system is compatible with this version of java.

 **User Manual**